aws/amazon-ecs-cli/README.md

    --capability-iam	Acknowledges that this command may create IAM resources.
    --size 		[Optional] Specifies the number of instances to launch and register to the cluster.
 Defaults to 1.
    --azs 		[Optional] Specifies a comma-separated list of 2 VPC Availability Zones in which to create subnets (these zones must have the available status).
 This option is recommended if you do not specify a VPC ID with the --vpc option.
 WARNING: Leaving this option blank can result in failure to launch container instances if an unavailable zone is chosen at random.
-   --security-group 	[Optional] Specifies an existing security group to associate with your container instances.
+   --security-group 	[Optional] Specifies a comma-separated list of existing security groups to associate with your container instances.
 If you do not specify a security group here, then a new one is created.
    --cidr 		[Optional] Specifies a CIDR/IP range for the security group to use for container instances in your cluster.
 This parameter is ignored if an existing security group is specified with the --security-group option.
 Defaults to 0.0.0.0/0.
    --port 		[Optional] Specifies a port to open on the security group to use for container instances in your cluster.
 This parameter is ignored if an existing security group is specified with the --security-group option.
 Defaults to port 80.
    --subnets 		[Optional] Specifies a comma-separated list of existing VPC subnet IDs in which to launch your container instances.
 This option is required if you specify a VPC with the --vpc option.